wyvern8/akamai-nginx/README.md

     AKA_EDGERC=/path/to/.edgerc

-you can use the following commands to execute standalone:
+after clone of this repo you can use the following commands to execute standalone:

 1. using a local sample.papi.json file `npm run start-local`
 2. using your akamai api setup `npm run start`